cdransf/cd-11ty/src/pages/uses.md

 - [Bear](https://bear.app): native, fast and flexible — it's a breeze to use across Apple's ecosystem.
 - [Doppler](https://brushedtype.com/doppler): a beautiful, simple native music player that supports scrobbling to Last.fm.
-- [Ivory](https://tapbots.com/ivory): a beautifully designed and extremely well built Mastodon app — I use it as my go-to client across all of my devices.
+- [Mona](https://mastodon.social/@MonaApp): an extremely customizable and yet easy to use Mastodon client.
+It's reliable and syncs well across devices.
 - [Parcel](https://parcelapp.net): the most flexible and reliable package tracker for Apple's ecosystem.
 - [Flighty](https://flightyapp.com): I don't travel a ton but Flighty makes doing so a fair bit less stressful.